AS0013/DatabaseProject_UCPH/README.md

 ## Database Setup in pgAdmin
 1) Open pgAdmin and connect to you PostgreSQL server.
 2) Create a new database named 'DIS_test'.
-3) Update the database configuration in 'database_setup.py' (line 6) and 'app.py' (line 8) with your PostgreSQL information.
+3) Update the database configuration in 'database_setup.py' (line 6) and 'app.py' (line 8) with your PostgreSQL information:

 ## database_setup.py configs to perform in line 6
 ```bash